Have questions? We're here.

 Lower Deck

-Cabins #7 & 8 have two twin lower beds and porthole windows.
-Cabins # 9 & 10 have two twin lower beds and one upper berth with porthole windows.
+Cabins # 1, 2 & 4 have two twins lower beds and porthole windows.
 These two cabins can be sold as triples.
 (Cabins average 110 square feet.)

 Select a Date